 Quick Answers for Clinicians

 Complement consumption often occurs in active systemic lupus erythematosus (SLE), which leads to low concentrations of classical pathway complement proteins, particularly complement component 3 (C3) and C4.
-Complement testing, including total complement testing and testing for the C3 and C4 components, may therefore be useful to support a diagnosis of SLE.
+Complement testing, including total complement testing and testing for C3 and C4, may therefore be useful to support a diagnosis of SLE.
 Complement tests are also recommended every 3-6 months to monitor disease activity in patients with SLE.
-Decreased C3 and C4 concentrations may also be associated with glomerulonephritis in SLE.
-For more information, see the ARUP Consult Systemic Lupus Erythematosus topic.
+Decreased C3 and C4 concentrations and the presence of anti-C1q autoantibodies have been associated with lupus nephritis in patients with SLE.
+For more information, refer to the ARUP Consult Systemic Lupus Erythematosus topic.

 Laboratory Testing

-Results from the initial evaluation guide secondary testing to identify the deficient component or factor.
+The results from the initial evaluation guide secondary testing decisions to identify the deficient component or factor.
 Complement deficiency may present similarly to complement consumption (eg, due to autoimmune disease); complement consumption can be distinguished by the simultaneous reduction in multiple complement component concentrations.
-Secondary tests may include tests to directly measure protein concentrations or to assess protein function.
+Secondary testing may include direct measurement of protein concentrations or assessment of protein function.
 Genetic testing may be useful if a hereditary deficiency of a particular component or regulatory factor is suspected.

 Primary Testing | Defect Implicated | Secondary Testing | ||